With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 8. Customer Support & Services

-Well, whichever solution you decide to pick, it should offer the best customer service and support.
-This will help you resolve errors properly and quickly right when they occur.
+Well, whichever solution you decide to pick should offer the best customer service and support.
+This will help you resolve errors properly and quickly, right when they occur.
 While developing your solution, your team could provide the required support.
 So, if you get full support from your platform, you will become capable of keeping your eCommerce store up and running perfectly.

 9. Suitable Time for Website Migration